zoldello/fencing/README.rst

 ************
 Introduction
 ************
 This code divvies fencers amongst pools.
-It reads in a file of fencers and outputs on the screen, a sorted list of fencers (competitors) and pools with associated fencers.
+It reads in a file of fencers and outputs a sorted list of fencers (competitors) and pools with associated fencers.

 ============
 Dependencies